vilasinits/vilasinits.github.io/_posts/2025-01-25-romania-and-bulgaria.md

   <figcaption>Bran castle</figcaption>
 </figure>

-<p>From Bucharest, we took a train to <strong>Brașov</strong>, a town that felt like it was pulled straight from a postcard.
+<p style="text-align: justify;">From Bucharest, we took a train to <strong>Brașov</strong>, a town that felt like it was pulled straight from a postcard.
 As the train wound its way through snowy landscapes, we could feel the excitement building.
 Brașov greeted me with its charming cobbled streets, colorful buildings, and the towering <strong>Black Church</strong>.
 Visiting <strong>Bran Castle</strong> was the highlight of this leg of my trip.
 Snow began to fall as we approached, transforming the castle into a magical, wintry masterpiece.
 It felt like something out of a dream.</p>

-<p>While in Brașov, we tried <strong>cozonac</strong>, a traditional Romanian cake.
+<p style="text-align: justify;">While in Brașov, we tried <strong>cozonac</strong>, a traditional Romanian cake.
 Its rich, slightly sweet flavor and soft texture were perfect for the cold winter day.
 The experience was made even better by the cozy atmosphere at the bistro aptly called- Couchette, traveller's bistro, which was popular amongst the visitors due to its proximity to the train station, and which had absolutule friendly staff- who helped me figure the logistics.</p>

 <figure style="width:30%; float:left; margin-right:20px; margin-bottom:10px;">
   <img src="{{ '/assets/cozonac.jpg' | relative_url }}" alt="Cozonac" style="width:100%; height:auto;">